konomu/lagrange-personal/_posts/2024-07-20-wa-ga-basics.md

 ## Subject-marking が

 A **subject** is one of two main components of a sentence, the other being the **predicate**.
-The subject is typically a noun, and the predicate is typically a noun, adjective, or verb.
-The subject is sometimes left out of the sentence.
+The subject is usually a noun; and the predicate is usually a noun, adjective, or verb.
 As you may already know, the subject in Japanese is typically marked by が.
 A Japanese sentence with a subject may look like:

 > `Subject` + `が` + `Predicate`